 PANDAS/PANS, Social Communication Disorder

 Kristina is also actively involved in the disability and early learning community.
-She stays current in the field as a member of Council of Parent Attorneys and Advocates (COPAA), the Council for Exceptional Children (CEC), the AZ Association of Behavior Analysts (AzABA), the Association of Behavior Analysts International (ABAI), and the International Dyslexia Association.
+She stays current in the field as a member of the Council for Exceptional Children (CEC), the AZ Association of Behavior Analysts (AzABA), the Association of Behavior Analysts International (ABAI), the Association of Contextual Behavioral Science (ACBS), and the International Dyslexia Association (IDA).
 Most recently Kristina joined the AzABA Public Policy Committee to bring awareness and action in the area of ABA in Special Education.
 In 2013, Kristina was appointed to the ADE Special Education Advisory Panel (SEAP) and invited on the In the past she also served for four years as a Board Member for the Arizona Food Allergy Alliance and on the Board of Directors for the AZ Branch of International Dyslexia Association (IDA).
 She was the only parent representative in a group of 35 community leaders from around the state to participate on the First Things First Task Force to develop the Arizona Early Childhood Plan.

 Kristina has over 25 years of experience in the field of Early Education, Early Intervention, and Mental Health.
 She has worked with the Parent Training Information Center for the state of Arizona (Raising Special Kids), as a Disability Specialist for Early Head Start, an Education Curriculum Specialist for Head Start, and a Mental Health Consultant for First Things First.
 Kristina is dedicated to supporting parents and provided special education consulting and advocacy for over 10 years.

-She is also the proud mother of five children with various special needs including Bipolar Disorder, Autism, ADHD, Dyslexia, Hyperlexia, and Dyscalculia (Learning Disabilities), Tourette's Syndrome, ADHD (Executive Function Disorder), OCD associated to PANS, post-concussive syndrome, and severe food allergies.
-Her eldest son, age 21, graduated in May 2017 and has been accepted into the college of his choice to study Psychology!
-His goal is to win a Nobel Prize, and she supports him 1000%!
+She is also the proud mother of five children with various special needs including Bipolar Disorder, Autism, ADHD, Dyslexia, Hyperlexia, and Dyscalculia (Learning Disability in Mathematics), Tourette's Syndrome, ADHD (Executive Function Disorder), OCD associated to PANS, post-concussive syndrome, and severe food allergies.
+Her eldest son graduated in May 2017 and studies Business and Information Technology in California.
 Her youngest child (one without any disability) recently chose to attend Breakthrough Academy for its innovative, alternative, and personalized education!
 What a compliment!!!
 She is incredibly proud of her children's accomplishments.
 She has many years of first-hand experience advocating for and providing their special education services.